SQE Assessment Regulations

 - The Chief Executive Officer, SRA, or their nominee, the SRA External Psychometrician, and three other nominees from the SRA

-- The Director of Learning and Qualifications, Kaplan, or their nominee, and three other nominees from Kaplan.
+- The Director of Qualifications, Kaplan, or their nominee, and three other nominees from Kaplan.

 The Chief Executive Officer, SRA (or their nominee) will be the Chair.
 In the absence of agreement, final decisions will be made by the SRA.